-When you owe money to a creditor or the government, it can cause you significant stress and worry.
+When you owe money to the government, it can cause you significant stress and worry.
 Many people struggle to make ends meet in Texas and trying to pay a debt on time can be a significant financial hardship.
-Whether it is unpaid child support payments, student debt, credit card debt, or medical debt, borrowers often worry about the consequences of not paying back a debt.
+Unpaid tax debt can be a big burden to carry.

-If you are worried about unpaid civil debts, consumer debts, credit card debts, or child support payments, contact an experienced debt attorney today.
+If you are worried about unpaid tax debts, contact an experienced debt attorney today.
 Debt collectors in Texas can be ruthless, and you must take measures to protect yourself against a debt lawsuit or potential jail time.

 Ronald Arthur Stearns Sr. PLLC

 Ronald Arthur Stearns Sr. PLLC has what it takes to protect you against the unfair practices of debt collectors in Texas.
 He has been helping Texans with debt relief, court orders, paying taxes, debt issues, and tax-related crime for over 26 years.
 If a creditor issues a lawsuit against you, and you do not attend court, you could risk going to jail for unpaid debts.

 Ronald Arthur Stearns Sr. PLLC will do everything he can to protect your best interests and avoid any serious consequences of failing to pay back debt.
 He can help you set up a payment plan, negotiate with debt collectors or creditors, help you consolidate your debts, and ensure your legal rights are protected at all costs.

 Do not waste any time with unpaid debts.
 Call our law firm today to schedule an initial consultation at 210-853-2135.

 Fair Debt Collection Practices Act